Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: The Conjunctive Core of

 As the name of \sigCC{} suggests, we are focusing on all SIGNAL queries that correspond to the well known formalism of \emph{conjunctive queries} in database theory, with the only extension being the ability to capture \emph{patterns} over event sets.
 In the next section, we will also briefly consider more expressive fragments of \sig{}, such as those that permit to have nested queries (also known as subqueries).

 We proceed to define the set of patterns, beginning with simple patterns that can only refer to values of a single event attribute.

-\begin{definition}[Simple pattern] We are given an event log $L$.
+\begin{definition}[Simple Pattern] We are given an event log $L$.
 A simple pattern over $L$ is a pair $\langle A_i, \mathcal{P}_s \rangle$, where $A_i$ is an event attribute in $L$ and $\mathcal{P}$ is a \emph{simple pattern formula}.
 We first define the notion of \emph{event identifiers}, which may be used in simple pattern formulas.
-We shall define the set of event identifiers inductively. \begin{itemize} \item Every value $a \in A_i$ is an event identifier. \item If $A$ and $B$ are event identifiers, then so are: $A \lor B$, $\mathit{not}( A )$. \end{itemize} Now we can define the set of simple event patterns. \begin{itemize} \item $\mathit{any}$ is a simple pattern formula. \item Every event identifier is a simple pattern formula. \item If $A$ and $B$ are simple pattern formulas, then so are: \\ $A \rightarrow B$, $A \rightsquigarrow B $, $A^*, \mathit{start}(A),(A)\mathit{end}$. \end{itemize} \end{definition}
+We shall define the set of event identifiers inductively.